 Designing the experience

-Created with six sections: Home, Community, Data center, Apps, Experiences, Magazine.
+Created with six sections: Home, Community, Data centre, Apps, Experiences, Magazine.
 With the focus on social interaction, providing tools that could help keep control of the illness and provide up-to-date information.

 Roles: Patient for one illness /caretaker for another